-The Fraport Corporate Governance Code is closely modeled on the GCGC and is regularly monitored and adapted where necessary in light of new legal regulations as well as revised national and international standards (last amended on June 26, 2017).
-The Fraport Corporate Governance Code can be accessed at the company's website at www.fraport.com/corporategovernance.
+The Fraport Corporate Governance Code is closely modeled on the GCGC 2017 and has been regularly monitored and adapted where necessary in light of new legal regulations as well as revised national and international standards (last amended on June 26, 2017).
+In view of the fact that the DCGC 2019 is clearly different from the DCGC 2017 in structure and wording and that the statement of compliance in accordance with Section 161 of the AktG is in any case exclusively related to the current version of the DCGC, Fraport intends to forgo its own Fraport Corporate Governance Code after the DCGC 2019 enters into force.